 Section 7(4) of the new MODA states that –

-" where a person is convicted of an offence of trafficking in more than 1.5 kilograms of Cannabis or Cannabis Resin, or more than 250 grams of any other controlled drug, the Court shall treat such offence as aggravated in nature
+where a person is convicted of an offence of trafficking in more than 1.5 kilograms of Cannabis or Cannabis Resin, or more than 250 grams of any other controlled drug, the Court shall treat such offence as aggravated in nature.

-1. 51 (8) of the same MODA states that in considering the application (application for review), the Tribunal shall take into account:
+1. Section 51 (8) of the same MODA states that in considering the application (application for review), the Tribunal shall take into account:

-"a) whether the offence in question would be treated as an offence of an aggravated nature under this Act, in which case there shall be a presumption against review.”
+a) Whether the offence in question would be treated as an offence of an aggravated nature under this Act, in which case there shall be a presumption against review.”

-1. 47 (5) of the said new MODA states:
+1. Section 47 (5) of the said new MODA states:

-“In sentencing a person convicted of an offence under this Act in circumstances where the offence is aggravated in nature, the Court shall have due regard to the indicative minimum sentence for an aggravated offence of that kind.”
+In sentencing a person convicted of an offence under this Act in circumstances where the offence is aggravated in nature, the Court shall have due regard to the indicative minimum sentence for an aggravated offence of that kind.”

-1. It was submitted that under the Misuse of Drugs Act 5 of 2016, (the new MODA), a sentence of between 3 and 5 years is indicated for a first offender in possession/trafficking of 1.5 to 5kg of a Class B drugs.Distinction is made in respect of a repeat offender where maximum sentence according to new MODA is 50 years and minimum indicative sentence is 15 years.
+1. It was submitted that under the Misuse of Drugs Act 5 of 2016, (the new MODA), a sentence of between 3 and 5 years is indicated for a first offender in possession/trafficking of 1.5 to 5kg of a Class B drugs.
+Distinction is made in respect of a repeat offender where maximum sentence according to new MODA is 50 years and minimum indicative sentence is 15 years.

 1. The Appellant was sentenced before the coming into force of the new MODA and the sentence meted out on the Appellant was therefore higher that the recommended sentence under the new MODA which is between 3 and 5 years for the offence of trafficking of between 1.5 and 5 kg of Cannabis herbal materials.

-1. In the light of the foregoing, we find that in the circumstances the sentence is excessive and ought to be reviewed downwards which we hereby do.The sentence of 8 years is accordingly set aside and in its stead a sentence of 4 years is hereby imposed.
+1. In the light of the foregoing, we find that in the circumstances the sentence is excessive and ought to be reviewed downwards which we hereby do.
+The sentence of 8 years is accordingly set aside and in its stead a sentence of 4 years is hereby imposed.

-1. The Appellant who is a first offender had in his possession 2,695.7 grams of cannabis herbal materials which is a Class B drug.That being more than 1.5 kilograms of Cannabis and the offence is therefore deemed aggravated in nature in terms of section 7(4) of the new MODA.
+1. The Appellant who is a first offender had in his possession 2,695.7 grams of cannabis herbal materials which is a Class B drug.
+That being more than 1.5 kilograms of Cannabis and the offence is therefore deemed aggravated in nature in terms of section 7(4) of the new MODA.

 1. The Appellant is not entitled to remission in view of the amendment made in section 30(2) (b) of the Prisons Act CAP 180 in Act 6 of 2016 which provision restricted the granting of remission for persons serving imprisonment for an offence of an aggravated nature under the new MODA.

-1. We therefore find that the Sentence Review Tribunal did not err in declining his application to order that he is entitled to any remission in sentence.We would uphold the decision of the Tribunal on that score having considered the deleterious and dangerous nature of this drug on society especially on the younger generation.
+1. We therefore find that the Sentence Review Tribunal did not err in declining his application to order that he is entitled to any remission in sentence.
+We would uphold the decision of the Tribunal on that score having considered the deleterious and dangerous nature of this drug on society especially on the younger generation.

 1. In the final analysis the sentence of 8 years imprisonment is hereby reduced to 4 years but without the benefit of remission.